 - Expectation of Profit: of course, your investors expect to make money, which is why they are investing with you, so this will apply to your situation

 - More than One Investor (i.e. common enterprise): This doesn’t mean “do you have one investor?”
 If you have only one investor period, you and that investor form the common enterprise.
 Again this will apply to your situation

 - Through the Efforts of a Promoter: This is the “prong” that mainly differentiates a security from a joint venture.
 If you doing all the work and your investor or investors are passive, it qualifies as a security.

-If your situation meets these four-prongs, it is an investment contract and you are required to follow SEC laws.
+If your situation meets these four-prongs, it is an investment contract and you are required to follow SEC guidelines.
 According to the SEC, the definition of an investment contract is “an investment of money (#1) in a common enterprise (#3), with an expectation of profits (#2) based solely on the efforts of the promoter (#4).”